 One with Eternity: Yayoi Kusama in the Hirshhorn Collection, The Hirshhorn Museum and Sculpture Garden

 The big polka-dotted Pumpkin of 2016 gets its own polka-dotted room; there’s an early painting and a Flower Overcoat.
 But everyone will be lining up to peek into Yayoi Kusama’s infinity mirror rooms—one with red spotted phalli, the artist's first; the other, one of her most recent, festooned with orbs changing colors.
 The show from the popular Japanese artist was supposed to open in April 2020 and was ready, but alas the pandemic world was not.
 Timed passes will be required throughout the run.
-(Public opening to be announced).
+Read more here.
+(April 1 through November 27, 2022).

 Dakota Modern: The Art of Oscar Howe, National Museum of the American Indian Heye Center, New York City

 The innovative 20th century Native American artist Oscar Howe embraced abstraction in his paintings even as he included traditional elements of Sioux culture.
 He influenced a movement among Native artists to express their individuality rather than conforming to established styles that limited artistic expression.
-(March 11 - Sept.
-11, 2022).
+Read more here.
+(March 11 - September 11, 2022).

 Watergate: Portraiture and Intrigue, National Portrait Gallery